mohammed8701/pop-up-cafe-generation-mini-project/README.md

 # Mohammed's Pop Up Cafe for Generation Mini Project
-This is a a Python based CLI application for a pop-up cafe.
+This is a Python based CLI application for a pop-up cafe.
 The app allows the user to create/track orders for their customers.
 It performed CRUD operations for their data and  stores that data in a MySQL database.

 ```